Mobile Gaming Influencers and Influencer Marketing for DTC Brands

 How mobile gaming differs from other forms of gaming

 One of the major ways that mobile gaming stands out is in the sheer volume of available games compared to other platforms.
-There have been more than 762,000 games produced on iOS alone, compared to PlayStation 4 and Xbox One consoles, which have less than 2,500 games combined.
+There have been about 700,000 games produced on iOS alone, compared to PlayStation 4 and Xbox One consoles, which have less than 10,000 games combined.

 Mobile games include a number of different ad types, such as banner ads, advertisements that appear on load screens, in-game videos, etc.